- Blog

 Structure and Format

-Digital SAT: The digital SAT contains sections reading, writing and language, and math using computer-based tools.
+Digital SAT: The digital SAT contains sections on reading, writing and language, and math using computer-based tools.
 Math is half of the SAT, so this test may be better for students who perform significantly better on the math portion of the test.
-According to the College Board, which administers the SAT, students receive 67% more time per question than on the ACT.
+Additionally, according to the College Board, which administers the SAT, students receive 67% more time per question than on the ACT, so students who struggling with timing on standardized tests might perform better on the SAT.

 ACT: The digital ACT and paper-based ACT will be identical to each other.
-It is simply up to student to indicate which one they prefer when registering for the test.
+It is up to the student to indicate which one they prefer when registering for the test.
 The ACT sections include English, math, reading, science, and an optional writing portion.
 The ACT is only 25% math, so it may be a better option for students who don’t perform well on the math portion of the test.
-In addition, the ACT has been known to have more straightforward questions and some students find it a little easier to raise their scores on it versus the SAT.
-However, there are more questions per minute, so it requires that the student move more quickly.
+In addition, the ACT has been known to have more straightforward questions, and some students find it a little easier to raise their scores on it versus the SAT.
+However, there are more questions per minute, so students must move more quickly through the test.

 Content

 ACT: On the other hand, the ACT emphasizes grammar, punctuation, and science reasoning, in addition to reading and math.
-The science section doesn’t necessarily require prior scientific knowledge but assesses your ability to interpret data and draw conclusions.
-Both the digital and traditional ACT do not adapt during the test based upon your performance, which is an enormous plus for the test, as this will give students more confidence.
+The science section doesn’t necessarily require prior scientific knowledge; rather, it assesses your ability to interpret data and draw conclusions.
+Neither the digital nor the traditional ACT adapt during the test based upon your performance, which is an enormous plus for the test, as this standard approach will give students more confidence.

 Scoring